MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-placement-consistency.md

 ms.reviewer: v-brycho
 ---

-# Consistency of placement and expectations when anchoring a guide in the Dynamics 365 Guides PC app
+# Hologram accuracy for different types of anchors

-Since holograms are located relative to a virtual reference frame placed when an author or operator is positioning a holographic anchor or scanning a QR/circular code anchor, they inherit position errors and amplify orientation errors introduced in that process.
-The consistency of the virtual reference frame placement is key to keeping holograms consistently aligned to the same real-world objects across multiple alignments (users and/or devices).
+Since holograms are located relative to a virtual reference frame placed when an author or operator is positioning a holographic anchor or scanning a QR/circular code anchor in Microsoft Dynamics 365 Guides, they can inherit position errors and amplify orientation errors introduced when positioning or scanning.
+The consistency of the virtual reference frame placement is key to keeping holograms consistently aligned to the same real-world objects across multiple alignments by different users on different devices.
 Any inconsistency greatly impacts the position of the holograms.

 A small position error will cause a consistent offset for all the holograms in a guide.
 A small orientation error is even worse; the hologram offset increases as the user moves away from the anchor (“lever-arm effect”).

-To maximize hologram position consistency so that the position of a hologram in the world stays the same across users and devices, it’s very important to ensure that the virtual reference frame is consistently positioned and oriented in exactly the same way. **Make sure to follow the best practices for anchoring, depending on the anchor method that you use, and that you consistently place or scan the anchor the same way.**
+To maximize hologram position consistency so that the position of a hologram in the world stays the same across users and devices, it’s very important to ensure that the virtual reference frame is consistently positioned and oriented exactly the same way.

-Microsoft research shows that different anchoring methods will give different results across users and devices.
+Microsoft research shows that different anchoring methods provide different results across users and devices.

 > [!IMPORTANT]
 > In addition to the suggestions included in this article, make sure to review best practices for each type of anchor: